MicrosoftDocs/patterns-practices/patterns-practices/reference/delayedregioncreationbehavior-class-mspp-regions-behaviors.md

 Remarks
 -------

-<span id="remarksToggle"></span> Attached property value inheritance is not available in Silverlight, so the current approach walks up the visual tree when requesting a region from a region manager.
+ Attached property value inheritance is not available in Silverlight, so the current approach walks up the visual tree when requesting a region from a region manager.
 The [RegionManagerRegistrationBehavior](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.behaviors.regionmanagerregistrationbehavior) is now responsible for walking up the Tree.

 Inheritance Hierarchy
 ---------------------